glimpse-editor/getglimpse-web/content/about.md

 [Return to top](#contents)

 ## Which operating systems do you support? {#which-operating-systems-do-you-support}
-We support systems running Windows 7 or newer, and modern variants of GNU/Linux.
+We support systems running Windows 7 or newer, and modern variants of Linux.

 Unfortunately Glimpse Image Editor is not supported on MacOS.
 We recommend either running the Windows version in a virtualized environment or sticking with [the GNU Image Manipulation Program](https://www.gimp.org/downloads/).